friedice5467/FrostFlow/README.md

 - **ASP.NET Core**: A high-performance, cross-platform framework for building modern, cloud-based, Internet-connected applications.
 - **ASP.NET Identity**: A library that provides APIs for user authentication and identity management.
 - **SignalR**: A library that simplifies adding real-time web functionality to applications.
+- **JWT (JSON Web Tokens)**: A secure method for transferring claims between parties as JSON objects.

 ## Getting Started